Browser does not support script.

 Peter graduated with a MEng (with honours) in Computing from Imperial College.

 Rob co-founded Improbable after graduating from Cambridge University studying Computer Science in 2012.
-As CTO, Rob has worked for a number of years on creating the core technology underpinning SpatialOS.
-More recently, he has been diving deeper into the challenges of shaping it into a great product for the games industry and beyond.
+As founding CTO, and now CPO, Rob has worked for a number of years on creating the core technology underpinning SpatialOS.
+As Chief Product Officer he continues to diver deeper into the challenges of shaping SpatialOS into a great product for the games industry and beyond.

 Simulations and Virtual Worlds have fascinated Rob since he was a teenager – from coding N-body physics models to building and selling gadgets within Second Life.
-At Improbable, Rob continues this journey, exploring the new simulation possibilities available though ubiquitious cloud computation.
+At Improbable, Rob continues this journey, exploring the new simulation possibilities available through ubiquitous cloud computation.

 Michael is Improbable’s Chief Financial Officer, overseeing the company’s financial strategy.
 He manages the Finance team, who handle budgeting, forecasting, financial reporting and analysis, giving the business the information it needs to make smart financial decisions.